Virgin Media One: August 2018 – present

-On 28 June 2018 it was announced that TV3 will become Virgin Media One, while its sister channels 3e and be3 will become Virgin Media Two and Three respectively.
+On 28 June 2018, it was announced that TV3 will become Virgin Media One, while its sister channels 3e and be3 will become Virgin Media Two and Three respectively.
 A fourth pay TV sports channel will also become available on the Virgin Media platform, called Virgin Media Sport.

+On 2 September 2024, the channel got a new look following the rebrand of Virgin Media Player as Virgin Media Play, there were only two idents at launch, featuring glass and ribbons forming the logo.
+A third ident featuring marbles forming the logo was introduced in October 2024.

 Continuity announcers

 TV3's continuity is largely pre-recorded unlike its competitor RTÉ One.
-Tara Loughrey Grant began as a continuity presenter on TV3 in 1999 and was the voice of TV3 until 2005, where she later moved onto radio and then onto Channel 6 (prior to TV3 Group purchasing the channel).
+Taragh Loughrey-Grant began as a continuity presenter on TV3 in 1999 and was the voice of TV3 until 2005, where she later moved onto radio and then onto Channel 6 (prior to TV3 Group purchasing the channel).
 She then went onto present RTÉ Ten from 2008 onward and regularly contributes to RTÉ Radio and television.

 Conor Clear and Andrea Hayes followed as continuity presenters.
 In 2008, TV3 introduced in-vision continuity links during the 3 Daytime.
-Hayes began as a guest on the Midday panelist in summer 2013.
+Hayes began as a guest on the Midday panel in summer 2013.
 She also works on Dublin's Sunshine FM.
 Conor Clear also acts as a weather presenter.
 Clare McKenna is a voiceover artist and has been working for TV3 since 2006.
 In 2013, McKenna begun a career as television presenting on Ireland AM whilst covering for Anna Daly when she was on her maternity leave.
-Upon Daly's return McKenna left Ireland AM so she could take up her own maternity leave.
+Upon Daly's, return McKenna left Ireland AM so she could take up her own maternity leave.
 McKenna returned to TV3 in late 2014 reprising her role as a voice-over for TV3 promotions.

 Daytime in-vision continuity lasted until the end of 2009.

-Currently there are 6 announcers across the 3 Channels.
-Lara Lenehan and Dave Cronin are the current continuity announcers on Virgin Media One.

 Controversies

 Lack of original programming

-In the early years of TV3 many media commentators criticised the lack of original programming on the station.
-Since 2008 TV3 has increased its production of Irish programming.
+In the early years of TV3, many media commentators criticised the lack of original programming on the station.
+Since 2008, TV3 has increased its production of Irish programming.
 The view of many commentators such as Stephen Price of The Sunday Times and Tom McGurk of The Sunday Business Post is that TV3 needs to differentiate itself in the growing Irish multi-channel market by making more original programming.